 Center for Comparative Medicine and Surgery

-The Center for Comparative Medicine and Surgery (CCMS) is a centralized, shared resource supporting animal research via veterinary, husbandry care, and research collaboration with the faculty at MSSM.
-The program is fully accredited by the Association for Assessment & Accreditation of Laboratory Animal Care, International (AAALAC).
+The Center for Comparative Medicine and Surgery (CCMS) is a centralized, shared resource supporting animal research via veterinary, husbandry care, and research collaboration with the faculty at Icahn School of Medicine at Mount Sinai.
+The program has been fully accredited by the Association for Assessment & Accreditation of Laboratory Animal Care, International (AAALAC - #00002), since 1967.
 The center also provides assistance with research protocol design, clinical and anatomic pathology, and training of research personnel in the care and use of laboratory animals.

-There are two primary sites of operation, with the central administration in the Annenberg Building, 26th Floor.
-The other major housing area is the IMI, SC Level.
-The remaining facility of the animal resource is the Atran basement.
+There are four primary sites of operation, with the central administration located in the Annenberg Research Building, 26th Floor.
+The other major housing areas are the Icahn Medical Institute (IMI); the Hess Center for Science and Medicine (HCSM) and the Atran Research building.

-All large animal species (rodent and nonrodent species) are housed in this building.
-Administrative offices, large animal surgical support (1 operating room and 2 cath labs), and veterinary diagnostic laboratory are located here.
+The largest variety of species is housed in this building.
+Administrative offices, large animal surgical support (1 operating room and 2 cath labs), and a veterinary diagnostic laboratory are located here.

-This state-of-the-art rodent transgenic barrier facility offers fully automated rodent housing (ventilated caging and automatic watering), necropsy suite, and BSL3 biohazard capability.
-Also located within this animal facility is the Mouse Genetics Shared Research Facility.
+This state-of-the-art rodent barrier facility offers fully automated rodent housing (ventilated caging and automatic watering), necropsy suite, and Animal Biosafety Laboratory (ABSL2/3) capability.
+Also located within this vivarium are the Mouse Genetics CORE, Metabolic Monitoring facility, and Gnotobiotic Rodent Facility.

 This small facility provides overflow support for the Annenberg and IMI, respectively.
-Animals housed in this area reflect the general health profiles of the major support area.
+Animals housed in this area reflect the general health profiles of the major support areas.

 Reginald W. Miller, DVM, DACLAM